jwd2a/justindav.is/_posts/2017/2017-09-22-pushing-to-git-from-an-airplane.md

 ---
+layout: post
 title: How to Push to Git from an Airplane
-author: justin
-layout: post
 comments: true
-header: stock/joffi-1685092-pixabay.jpg
 ---

 Look, sometimes, you need to work wherever you can.
 I found myself in a similar